handpoint/cordova-plugin-handpoint/README.md

 Follows the [Cordova Plugin specification](https://cordova.apache.org/docs/en/latest/guide/hybrid/plugins/index.html).

 # State of ios:
-Just a prototype, what is missing:
+Just a prototype (not even that), what is missing:
-* implementatio!
+* implementation!
-* linker settings
+* linker settings (objective C++ settings, see Handpoint iOS SDK documentation)
 * plist settings (probably)

 # How to implement:
 Copy the implementation from our iOS client (mPos).
 Do the sale, handle the callback event in the object and call the javascript callback from there.

-Add the current_reader variable.

 Handle system events (when the app is closed/paused, put in background etc.)
+Add the current_reader variable to handle disconnect/reconnect when app goes got background, comes to foreground.